Friday, November 21, 2025

 Ronan’s jaw tightened, but his tone stayed even.
 “And Charlie?”

 “That was different,” I said, staring down at my hands.
 “That was heat and loneliness for both of us.
 We worked side by side, night after night, both of us running on fumes.
 It burned fast and hard, then it was over.
+We fucked harder and longer than Scott and I did.
+Dude is impressive to say the least.
 He’s married now and has his own life, as you know.
 I don’t blame him for that.”

 He looked at me for a long moment, then said quietly, “You could’ve told me.”